LinkedInLearning/deep-learning-and-generative-ai-with-python-data-preprocessing-and-analytics-3896069/README.md

-# COURSENAME
+# Deep Learning and Generative AI with Python: Data Preprocessing and Analytics
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Deep Learning and Generative AI with Python: Data Preprocessing and Analytics`.
 The full course is available from [LinkedIn Learning][lil-course-url].

-![course-name-alt-text][lil-thumbnail-url]

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions